What is Alzheimer's?

 Alzheimer's disease is a chronic neurodegenerative disease that affects a person's memory, thinking and behavior.

-Although there are several risk factors associated with Alzheimer's disease, including genetics and lifestyle habits such as smoking and lack of exercise, experts have yet to fully understand what causes this debilitating condition.
+While there are several risk factors associated with Alzheimer's disease, including genetics and lifestyle habits such as smoking and lack of exercise, experts have yet to fully understand what causes this debilitating condition.

-There is currently no cure for Alzheimer's disease, but treatments can help control symptoms temporarily and improve the quality of life for patients and their caregivers.
+There is currently no cure for Alzheimer's disease, but treatments can help temporarily control symptoms and improve the quality of life for patients and their caregivers.

 In conclusion, Alzheimer's disease is a progressive disease that affects not only those who suffer from it, but also their family members and caregivers who must provide support during the course of the disease.

-Understanding more about how this condition develops will pave the way for better prevention measures and will ultimately lead to better care for those affected by it today.
+Understanding more about how this condition develops will pave the way for better prevention measures and ultimately lead to better care for those affected by it today.

 Types of Alzheimer's:

-Alzheimer's disease is a progressive brain disorder that affects memory, thinking and behavior.
+Alzheimer's disease is a progressive brain disorder that affects memory, thinking, and behavior.

-There are three main types of Alzheimer's: early onset, late onset, and familial Alzheimer's disease (FAD).
+There are three main types of Alzheimer's: early-onset, late-onset, and familial Alzheimer's disease (FAD).

 Early-onset Alzheimer's occurs in individuals under the age of 65.

-This type is relatively rare and only accounts for about 5% of all cases.
+This type is relatively rare and accounts for only about 5% of all cases.

 Late-onset Alzheimer's is the most common form of the disease and usually begins after age 65.